Your visa is vital for your travel to New Jersey. Read on for important information concerning your student visa.

 Frequently asked questions (FAQ), travel tips, and health info that is definitely worth reading.
 This is some important, thorough information.Please click each (+) symbol below to open each menu.
 Links appear in the color “gold” below.

 A student planning on living in the U.S temporarily and for a specific purpose (i.e. attending school) is considered a “Nonimmigrant”.
-There are two categories of Nonimmigrant depending on your intent of study.
-Students coming to New Jersey to pursue full-time academic or vocational studies are usually admitted into one of these two nonimmigrant categories.
+There are three main categories of Nonimmigrant status, depending on your intent of study.
+Students coming to New Jersey to pursue full-time academic or vocational studies are usually admitted into one of these three nonimmigrant categories.

 The F-1 category includes academic students in colleges, universities, seminaries, conservatories, academic high schools, other academic institutions, and in language training.